Free-ranging dog issue of Kerala: Incidents

 A large number of women and children have been attacked by stray dogs in the coastal belts of Kerala.
 According to a report submitted in the Supreme Court of India, more than hundred thousand people were attacked by stray dogs in the year of 2015-16.
-The stray dog population of Kerala is estimated to be about two hundred and fifty thousand.The growth in the number of free-ranging dogs is because of chicken waste dumped from restaurants all over the state without cleanliness.
+The stray dog population of Kerala is estimated to be about two hundred and fifty thousand.
+The growth in the number of free-ranging dogs is because of chicken waste dumped from restaurants all over the state without cleanliness.
 5,948 people were bitten by street dogs in Thiruvananthapuram district last year and 4,916 people were affected in Palakkad district.
 The statistics are similar in the other 12 districts of Kerala.

 Arrest of social worker

-In 2016, a social worker from Cochin called Jose Maveli was arrested for killing street dogs in large number.
+In 2016, a worker from Cochin called Jose Maveli was arrested for killing street dogs in large number.
 It was reported that Maveli killed about 25 stray dogs in Chengamanad panchayath of Ernakulam district.
 In December 2016, Jose Maveli was asked by the Supreme Court of India to appear before it.